thee-dushbag/primenumbers/README.md

    2. Go (prime.go)
    3. C/C++ (primes.c / primes.cpp)

+By Far c function version 4 above is the fastest while python  function version 1 is the slowest The statistic will be uploaded soon.

-The c and go files will be updated soon enough
+The go files will be updated soon enough